ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 ## Redirecting Ray logs to stderr
 By default, Ray logs are written to files under the ``/tmp/ray/session_*/logs`` directory.
-It may not be ideal if the log processing tool needs log to be written to stderr in order for them to be captured.
-View {ref}`configuring logging <redirect-to-stderr>` for details on how to redirect all the logs to stderr of the host nodes instead.
+If you prefer to capture logs from stderr, view {ref}`configuring logging <redirect-to-stderr>` for details on how to redirect all the logs to stderr of the host nodes instead.